Relocation, wall removal and improved circulation improve the functionality of this kitchen.

 Our Design Solutions

 We sought out to improve the functionality of this home by opening up walls, relocating rooms, and connecting the entryway to the mudroom.
 By moving the kitchen into the formerly over-sized family room, it was able to really become the heart of the home with access from all of the other rooms in the house.
-Meanwhile, the adjacent family room was made into a cozy, comfortable space with updated fireplace and new cathedral style ceiling with skylights.
-The powder room was relocated to be off of the entry, making it more accessible for guests.
+Meanwhile we created a more cozy, comfortable space in the adjacent living room with an updated fireplace, new cathedral-style ceiling and skylights.
+The powder room was relocated to the entry, making it more accessible for guests.

-A transitional style with rustic accents was used throughout the remodel for a cohesive first floor design.
-White and black cabinets were complimented with brass hardware and custom wood features, including a hood top and accent wall over the fireplace.
-Between each room, walls were thickened and archway were put in place, providing the home with even more character.
+We used a transitional style with rustic accents throughout the remodel for a cohesive first-floor design.
+Brass hardware and custom wood features-including a hood top and accent wall over the fireplace-complement the white and black cabinets.
+We thickened the walls between each room and added decorative archways, providing the home with even more character.